MontelioneLab/AISAR/README.md

    python ../scripts/getpLDDT.py ESmodels > pLDDT.sc
 ```
  - getScores.py: combine all scores. <br>
 This script only works for models with the name "relaxed****.pdb" from AFsample.
 If your model name is different, you will need to change the script.

 ```
    python ../scripts/getScores.py scores.sc pLDDT.sc scc.sc rpf.sc cluster_pc_dm.csv > scores.all
    python ../scripts/getScores.py > scores.all (as default, this command will also readin the above files)
 ```
 ## 4. State combination
-* selectModles.py: select models based on p(model|NMR) scores, create a diretory with top5 models from each cluster <br>
+* selectModles.py: select models based on pNMR scores, create a directory with top5 models from each cluster <br>

 ```
  python ../scripts/selectModels.py scores.all ESmodels/ selectedModels/ > selectedModels.log